Thirsk: Religion

 St Mary's Church is a Grade I listed, 15th-century church.
 There are gouges created by sharpening arrows and knives in the porch, and by the altar in the chancel.

-The Friends Meeting House on Kirkgate that has been on that site since at least 1799.
+The Friends Meeting House on Kirkgate has been on that site since at least 1799.

-In 1861 the Wesleyan Chapel on St James' Green was built.
+In 1861, the Wesleyan Chapel on St James' Green was built.

-A Roman Catholic Church dedicated to All Saints was added in 1867 on Castlegate.
+A Roman Catholic church dedicated to All Saints was added in 1867 on Castlegate.

 Sport

 Horse racing

 Thirsk Racecourse is a thoroughbred horse racing venue consisting of a left handed oval of about one mile and two furlongs.
 The present course opened in 1923, but racing had taken place on the old course at nearby Black Hambleton over 200 years earlier.
 The racecourse serves flat racing in the spring and summer months.

 Athletic Club

+The Thirsk Amateur Tennis Championship was played at Thirsk from 1882 to 1908.

 Thirsk Cricket Club was founded in 1851 and play in the middle of Thirsk Racecourse.
 The club was a founder member of the York & District League in which they still compete.

 Thirsk Hockey Club have been affiliated to the Yorkshire Hockey Association since 1923.
 Until Thirsk School laid a floodlit, artificial pitch they played on grass pitches on the out field of the Cricket Club.
 They still share the Cricket Clubhouse for social facilities.